 The U.S. House of Representatives is one of two chambers of Congress (the other is the Senate).
 The powers of the House of Representatives are outlined in the Constitution.
 Here is an explanation of what those powers are.
 Representatives are elected for two years.
 There are 435 districts in the House, of which Virginia has 11.

-Virginia’s Congressional District 5 covers Charlottesville and reaches all the way down to the North Carolina border.
+Virginia’s Congressional District 5 includes Charlottesville, parts of Albemarle County, Louisa County, Fluvanna County, Buckingham County and many others as it reaches all the way down to the North Carolina border.
 This year, it is the only district in the state holding both Republican and Democratic primaries.

 Charlottesville Tomorrow designed a questionnaire for the candidates based on responses we received from our voter survey.